Privacy Policy

 Direct marketing

-We will get your express consent before we share your personal data with any third party for their own direct marketing purposes.
+We will obtain your express consent before we share your personal data with any third party for their own direct marketing purposes.

-You can ask to stop sending you marketing communications at any time by following the opt-out links within any marketing communication sent to you or by contacting us or using the contact details specified further down this privacy policy.
+You can opt out of marketing at any time by using the unsubscribe link in our marketing messages or by contacting us using the contact details in this Privacy Notice.

-If you opt out of receiving marketing communications, you will still receive service-related communications that are essential for administrative or customer service purposes for example relating to order confirmations for a product/service (including training services), product installation reminders, updates to our Terms and Conditions, system update or service messages, and checking that your contact details are correct.
+If you opt out of receiving marketing communications, you may still receive service-related communications that are essential for administrative or customer service purposes, for example relating to order confirmations, product installation reminders, updates to our Terms and Conditions, system updates, service messages, or checking that your contact details are correct.

 Cookies